pbondo/uniproxy/README.md

 Being replaced with a random selection, to spread out the load.
 Initial idea of shuffling the list does not work, since it is used for detecting if the configuration has changed.
 And there is currently no gate on the list, so it is readonly.

+This one should also have the release number in the GateHouse connection string and displayed on the status web page.

+Subsequently release 0.3.7.

 17/3-2015 PBondo
 ----------------